This page may contain affiliate links. As an Amazon Affiliate, I earn on qualifying purchases. Please see our disclaimer for more information.

 Once it’s labeled in both places, double-check that the lid is on tight and then set it aside.

 The oxygen absorbers take up to four hours to fully absorb all the oxygen.
-I like to check the bucket after that to make sure it is looking brick-like.
-I’ll unseal and try again if it doesn’t look brick-like.
+I like to check the bucket after that to make sure everything is tightly sealed.
+If I have any doubt, I’ll unseal and try again.
 If it’s good, I move them to a staging area and check in a week.
 If all is well, it’s then moved to my long term food storage area.

 When all the bags/buckets are sealed, pour yourself a cup of tea and put your feet up!
 Take this opportunity to add your buckets to your spreadsheet, too, if this is part of your process.